endjin/Endjin.RecommendedPractices.AzureDevopsPipelines.Python/README.md

 Install setuptools which is used to prepare a Python package:
 `pipenv install --dev setuptools`

-Install wheel which is used to zip up the package ready for deployment:
-`pipenv install --dev wheel`

 Install pipenv-setup which enables the the creation and management of setup.py file that governs how the Python code is packaged using setuptools:
 `pipenv install --dev pipenv-setup`

 To ensure the setup.py file is synchronized with the pipfile, issue the following command:
 `pipenv-setup sync`

+To create a packaged installation, run the following command:
+`pipenv run python setup.py sdist bdist_wheel`

+Install wheel which is used to zip up the package ready for deployment:
+`pipenv install --dev wheel keyring artifacts-keyring`

+There are some pre-requisites to the following command, such as setting up environemnt variables containing credentials - see https://twine.readthedocs.io/en/latest/.

+Publish the wheel artefact:
+`pipenv run twine upload dist/* --non-interactive`

 ### Linting